The Return

 "You've made a nice

-image, very thematic," he held his glass and changed his expression to
+image, very thematic," he held his

-match that of someone in an art gallery.
-"I really like how you don't look
+glass and changed his expression to match that of someone in an art gallery.

-imperceptibly.
-"Still a bit green in this, but overall, it's been well
+took a small sip and winced imperceptibly.
+"Still a bit green in this, but

 "I'm glad I meet with